jag-macfee/marketplacev1/README.md

 ### Express.js / frameworks ##
-*We will need to learn how to build an appropriate backend to run the marketplace*
+*We will need to learn how to build an appropriate backend to run the marketplace* Seems like express.js should be free and not too bad to learn

 [Frameworks built using Express.js](https://expressjs.com/en/resources/frameworks.html)
   * [This one](https://itemsapi.com/) looks potentially useful (Items API)